Hydroxycyclohexanecarboxylate dehydrogenase

-Thus, the two substrates of this enzyme are (1S,3R,4S)-3,4-dihydroxycyclohexane-1-carboxylate and NAD^{+}, whereas its 3 products are (1S,4S)-4-hydroxy-3-oxocyclohexane-1-carboxylate, NADH, and H^{+}.
+The two substrates of this enzyme are (1S,3R,4S)-3,4-dihydroxycyclohexane-1-carboxylic acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are (1S,4S)-4-hydroxy-3-oxocyclohexane-1-carboxylic acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is (1S,3R,4S)-3,4-dihydroxycyclohexane-1-carboxylate:NAD^{+} 3-oxidoreductase.
 Other names in common use include dihydroxycyclohexanecarboxylate dehydrogenase, and (−)t-3,t-4-dihydroxycyclohexane-c-1-carboxylate-NAD^{+} oxidoreductase.